- Contact information

 State trail passes are required for bicyclists 16 years and older.
-Trail passes are available at local DNR offices, at the Minocqua Chamber of Commerce, and at the Northwoods Store near the south end of the trail.
-Self-registration boxes are also available at both trailheads.
+Self-registration stations are available at both trailheads.

 Both trailheads are near State Highway 51 and have parking available.
 The north trailhead is in the town of Minocqua and the south trailhead is near the intersection of County Highway K and Highway 51 in Oneida County.
 The South Blue Lake rest area is at the center of the trail, and has water, rest rooms, picnic tables and grills.